-Cantium Business Solutions Limited is an outsourced service provider whose core business is to deliver transactional Finance, HR and ICT support services, supporting clients in the optimised delivery of their back-office capability, providing a reliable, 'always on' service enabling them to focus on their core business.
-Cantium Business Solutions Ltd also provides IT professional services to its clients ranging from infrastructure refresh to bespoke tailored project requirements.
-Cantium also supplies IT Hardware to its clients thus creating a fully outsourced solution.
+Cantium Business Solutions Limited reorganised its business operations during 2022 and became a sole IT specialist service provider.
+This gives the company absolute focus on delivery and identity to the market.
+As part of the reorganisation the HR delivery services were divested to another group business from 01st September 2023, and the transactional Finance service was transferred back to the company's ultimate parent from 01st December.
+Cantium Business Solutions is an I.T outsourced service provider, providing ICT support rt services, supporting clients in the optimised delivery of their I.T capability, providing a reliable, 'always on' service enabling them to focus on their core business.
+Cantium Business Solutions Ltd also provides IT Transformational professional services to its clients ranging from platform and infrastructure refresh through to bespoke tailored project requirements.
+In addition to services, Cantium also supplies IT Hardware and Licencing to its clients thus creating a full end to end outsourced solution.